RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 configure: error: internal configure error for the platform triplet, please file a bug report
 ```

-This means that *the Python version you're installing doesn't support your XCode version.*
+This means that *the Python version you're installing doesn't support your MacOS and/or XCode version.
+In particular:

-XCode 13.3+ is supported by CPython versions specified as such in ["Python versions with extended support" README section](https://github.com/pyenv/pyenv#python-versions-with-extended-support) and any later versions.
+* XCode 13.3+ is supported by CPython versions specified as such in the ["Python versions with extended support" README section](https://github.com/pyenv/pyenv#python-versions-with-extended-support) and any later versions.
+* The ARM64 architecture is supported since 3.8.10 and 3.9.1

+## Keg-only Homebrew packages are forcibly linked / added to PATH

+Some Homebrew packages are installed as "keg-only" -- i.e. their executables are not linked to `$(brew --prefix)/bin`.
+This is typically done because then they would override stock MacOS software (the specific reason is mentioned in `brew info` output), causing breakages.
+The same happens if you manually add them to PATH as specified in their `brew info` output.

+In particular, these Homebrew packages are known to break Pyenv builds if added to `PATH`: `binutils`, `llvm`.
+`coreutils` only causes breakage if non-prefixed executables are added to `PATH`.